How did you decide to enroll at Anderson University?

 Let’s talk about juggling family and career and school.

-My husband passed away in 2013.
-I began my studies at Anderson University in 2010.
-Consequently, my academic journey involved several interruptions; I would take a couple of years off before returning to my studies.
-During this time, I was raising three children, working full-time, and volunteering as a firefighter, Habitat for Humanity, and with the Red Cross.
-Balancing these responsibilities proved challenging but essential to my personal and professional growth.
+Throughout this time, I was raising three children, working full-time, and actively volunteering as a firefighter, with Habitat for Humanity, and the American Red Cross.
+Balancing these responsibilities was undoubtedly challenging, but each role contributed significantly to my personal and professional growth.

-How did you become involved in firefighting, Habitat for Humanity, and the Red Cross?
+How did you become involved in firefighting, Habitat for Humanity, and the American Red Cross?

 What's been the best part of your AU education?